ostadabbas/Deep-Markov-Spatio-Temporal-Factorization-DMSTF-/README.md

 `python dmfa_synthetic.py`

 ## License
 * This code is for non-commertial purpose only.
-For other uses please contact Augmented Cognition Lab at Northeastern University: http://www.northeastern.edu/ostadabbas/
+* For further inquiry please contact: Augmented Cognition Lab at Northeastern University: http://www.northeastern.edu/ostadabbas/